hyz-courses/CISC3024-Pattern-Recognition-Notes/02_Classification_using_Bayes_Theory.md

 # 2.1 Bayes Decision Theory
 Basic Assumptions
-- The decision problem is posed in probablistic terms.
+- The decision problem is posed in probabilistic terms.
 - **ALL** relevant probability values are known.

 ## 2.1.1 Process